-All graduates of the CMHC program are endorsed for licensure because they have successfully completed allrequired coursework, practica and internship, the Student Learning Outcomes, the exit exam (CPCE), and quarterly CMHC Faculty review.
+All graduates of the CMHC program are endorsed for licensure because they have successfully completed all required coursework, practica and internship, the Student Learning Outcomes, the exit exam, and quarterly CMHC faculty review.

-The last form that each student completes as part of the Internship experience is the 2A (see CMHC Practicum & Internship Manual).
-This form serves as a summary template for endorsement when the student is ready to apply for licensure in their state.
+The last form that each student completes as part of the Internship experience is the Degree-Program Work Experience Form, a form administered by the Oregon Board of Licensed Professional Counselors and Therapists.
+This form serves as a summary template for endorsement when the student is ready to apply for licensure in Oregon.

 CMHC graduates will need a written endorsement for licensure and verification of academic program and internship hours that have been completed.
 It is the student's responsibility to complete all required documentation concerning clinical hours, including the summary form that will be used to verify clinical hours.
-Graduates applying for licensure should contact their State Licensing Board to request appropriate forms.
-Thenthey should submit the appropriate forms to the CMHC Office Coordinator.
+Graduates applying for licensure outside of Oregon should contact their State Licensing Board to request the appropriate forms.
+Then they should submit the appropriate forms to the CMHC Office Coordinator.